Aliqyan-21/creolynator/readme.md

 > **Two files will also be created**
 > In `tests` directory:
-> - structural.txt
+> - structural.json
-> - semantic.txt
+> - semantic.json

 ---